iocaware/iocgen/iocaware_stix/README.md

 Description:

-This is the base reporting module for Cuckoo (currently built against 0.6.0) for automatically generating STIX IOCs
+This is the base reporting module for Cuckoo (currently built against 0.6.0; confiremd to work with cuckoo 1.0 and 1.1.1) for automatically generating STIX IOCs

 DEPENDENCIES